Pranesh1221/JavaScript-Coding-Practice/README.md

 - A: `You are an adult!`
 - B: `You are still an adult.`
 - C: `Hmm..
-You don't have an age I guess`
+You don\'t have an age I guess`

 **Answer: C**

 When testing equality, primitives are compared by their _value_, while objects are compared by their _reference_.
 JavaScript checks if the objects have a reference to the same location in memory.

-The two objects that we are comparing don't have that: the object we passed as a parameter refers to a different location in memory than the object we used in order to check equality.
+The two objects that we are comparing don\'t have that: the object we passed as a parameter refers to a different location in memory than the object we used in order to check equality.

 This is why both `{ age: 18 } === { age: 18 }` and `{ age: 18 } == { age: 18 }` return `false`.